yyzpiero/EVO-PopulationBasedTraining/README.md

 **Some key observations:**

-- By using PBT to train PPO agent can acheive better results than SAC (single agent)
+- By using PBT to train PPO agents can achieve better results than a SAC agent(single agent)

   - Note: SAC should outperforms PPO (see [OpenRL](https://wandb.ai/cleanrl/cleanrl.benchmark/reports/Open-RL-Benchmark-0-6-0---Vmlldzo0MDcxOA)) in most *PyBullet* environments